 *The sentences are quoted from "The Recent Electric Furnace Steel",

-The words "special steel are often used rather than "plain steel" to describe this product.
+The words "special steel are often used rather than "plain steel"

 It's an alloy made so that special properties are given through a mixture of certain metallic elements during the first step of the steelmaking process.
 According to its applications, it is given greater tensile strength, ease of process, low-thermal conductance or resistance to corrosion.